ADHD Relationship Struggle

 Be Mindful Of Small Things

-ADHD Partner: It's Okay To Ask For Help
+It's Okay To Ask For Help

 If you struggle to understand your partner's actions, want to improve communication with them, and create mutual acceptance, seeking professional help is always a good idea.
-Aside from talking to your mental health professional and asking them to provide medical advice for you, a therapist specializing in romantic relationships can help manage emotional outbursts, solve a deeper issue, create coping strategies to maintain honest communication, improve your intimate relationships, and better understand ADHD's effect on your dynamics.
+Aside from talking to your mental health professional and asking them to provide medical advice for you, a therapist specializing in ADHD can help manage emotional outbursts, solve a deeper issue, create coping strategies to maintain honest communication, improve your intimate relationships, and better understand ADHD's effect on your dynamics.

 It is important to remember that for a relationship to work, it requires both parties' patience, effort, and understanding.
 Having ADHD doesn't mean that the relationship won't work out well.
 It just means that both parties need to make a conscious effort to understand ADHD and make the relationship last.
 With a positive attitude and approach, you can make it happen!